canonical/certification-docs/Self-Test_Guide.rst

 settings to perform adequately at higher speeds.
 The following procedure was used to tune a system with a 100Gbps NIC, and may be used as a starting point for tweaking other systems; however, details may need to be adjusted for specific SUTs.
-Note that similar steps may be needed on both the SUT and the ``iperf3`` server.
+Please note that similar steps may be needed on both the SUT and the ``iperf3`` server.
+Additionally, some steps may not work on all devices or systems; for example, not all systems support NUMA, and the "MaxReadReq" parameter is specific to Mellanox devices and is not supported on cards from other vendors.

+It is best to perform the following steps either via sudo or by switching to the root account before proceeding.

 #.
 Find the device's NUMA node::